awsdocs/elastic-beanstalk-samples/.ebextensions/README.md

 ## Contribution instructions
+You can submit new configuration files to the [community_provided](https://github.com/awslabs/elastic-beanstalk-docs/tree/master/.ebextensions/community_provided) folder.

 Name the configuration file in lowercase with terms that describe the category and use case separated by hyphens, ordered from general to specific.
 For example:

   `https-instancecert-dotnet.config`